Dual Associated Encoder for Face Restoration: Method

 \subsection{Feature Fusion \& Code Prediction Stage}

-After obtaining the two associated encoders $E^{A}_{H}$ and $E^{A}_{L}$ from the feature association stage, we proceed to use both encoders to encode the LQ image $I_l$, as shown in Fig.~\ref{fig:framework}(c).
+After obtaining the two associated encoders $E^{A}_{H}$ and $E^{A}_{L}$ from the feature association stage, we use both encoders to encode the LQ image $I_l$, as shown in Fig.~\ref{fig:framework}(c).
 Specifically, we extract feature information $Z^{A}_{h}\in \mathbb{R}^{m\times n\times d}$ and $Z^{A}_{l}\in \mathbb{R}^{m\times n\times d}$ from the LQ image $I_l$ using each encoder $E^{A}_{H}$ and $E^{A}_{L}$, separately.
-Inspired by~\cite{vaswani2017attention,wang2022restoreformer}, we then use a multi-head cross-attention (MHCA) module to merge the feature information from both encoders and generate a fused feature $Z^{A}_{f}\in \mathbb{R}^{m\times n\times d}$ that incorporates the LQ domain information.
+Similar to~\citep{vaswani2017attention,wang2022restoreformer}, we use a multi-head cross-attention (MHCA) module to merge the feature information from both encoders and generate a fused feature $Z^{A}_{f}\in \mathbb{R}^{m\times n\times d}$ that incorporates the LQ domain information.
 This fused feature $Z^{A}_{f}$ is expected to contain useful information from both HQ and LQ domains: $Z^{A}_{f} = \text{MHCA}(Z^{A}_{h},Z^{A}_{l})$.
 The MHCA mechanism lets the module focus on different aspects of the feature space and better capture the relevant information from both encoders.